-1858 MAP OF LIVERPOOL (FIG. 10)
+1858 MAP OF LIVERPOOL (FIG. 11)

-5.2.6 This map shows similar layout to that of 1836 but in more detail with the overhead railway crossing the streets to the east of the application site.
+5.2.7 Although only 8 years late the packet boat terminus has gone.
+The overhead railway is shown crossing the streets to the east of the application site.

-5.2.7 This large-scale map shows that the canal terminus is already disused and also depicts the railway track in great detail.
+5.2.8 This large-scale map shows that the canal terminus is already disused and also depicts the railway track in great detail.
 Leeds Street has been renamed Old Leeds Street, with the new Leeds Street to the north cutting across the old course of the canal.
-Back Leeds Street is also shown and the application site appears to be clear of any buildings.
-The access road to the west crosses a building and the canal terminus.
+Back Leeds Street is also shown and partially crosses the location of the former packet boat terminal, although on a slightly different alignment.
+The application site east of Back Leeds Street appears to be clear of any buildings.
+The proposed access road to the west crosses a building and the filled in canal terminus.

-5.2.8 There is a metal polish works along the northern boundary of the application site with further buildings immediately south of the southern site boundary.
+5.2.9 A metal polish works is depicted along the northern boundary of the application site with further buildings immediately south of the southern site boundary.
 The area west of Back Leeds Street, crossed by the access road has been divided into two parcels of land.

-5.2.9 The buildings immediately south of the application site have been demolished and the sidings from Exchange Station have extended northwards encroaching on the south-eastern corner of the site.
+5.2.10 The buildings immediately south of the application site have been demolished and the sidings from Exchange Station have extended northwards encroaching on the south-eastern corner of the site.
 The area west of Back Leeds Street has been completely built over.

-5.2.10 The application site is the same as depicted in 1927.
+5.2.11 The application site is the same as depicted in 1927.
 The metal works is now described as a warehouse.
 Lancaster House is shown to the south of the site in the angle between Old Hall Street and Old Leeds Street.

-5.2.11 The warehouse on the application site has been demolished and the sidings tracks have been lifted, although the surrounding embankment still survives.
-The buildings west to Back Leeds Street have also gone and Lancaster House has expanded eastwards to Back Leeds Street.
+5.2.12 The warehouse on the application site has been demolished and the sidings tracks have been lifted, although the surrounding embankment still survives.
+The buildings south of the site and east of Back Leeds Street have also gone and Lancaster House has expanded eastwards to the western boundary of Back Leeds Street.

-OS 1:10,000 MAP 1984 (FIG. 16)
+OS 1:10,000 MAP 1984 (FIG. 17)

-5.2.12 The Exchange railway has been completely removed and Pall Mall created, with car parks to the west of this road.
+5.2.13 The Exchange railway has been completely removed and Pall Mall created, with car parks to the west of this road.
 The application site is clear of all buildings.